godatadriven/godatadriven-blog/content/kendalltau.md

 - `('banana', 'kiwi')` is _concordant_.

 So we have two concordant pairs and four discordant pairs.
 This means that in the end, $\tau = \frac{2-4}{15} = -\frac{1}{3}$.

+## Comparing recommendations

+A problem arises when one tries to compare recommendations.
+A recommender often comes up with a _very_ long list of all possible items, while we are only interested in a few items at the top.

+For example, a recommender of a webshop will rank all products that are available in the shop, and then show the best (let's say top-5) as suggestions.
+If we want to compare the output of two recommenders we are not interested in the correlation of the _entire_ ranks, since only the 5 best results are shown.

+One would want to compare only the top-5 results of each recommender.
+The problem here lies in the fact that the Kendall tau is undefined if the two ranks do not contain the same elements.
+And if we are comparing two recommenders which each pick 5 items from a very large set, then it is likely that there are some items that do not occur is both lists, if not all.

+##